-The increased pace of economic recovery in combination with rising inflation contributed to a substantial increase in yields, ultimately resulting in negative Canadian fixed income returns.
-In this environment, the FTSE Canada Universe Bond Index declined by 3.6%, with longer dated maturities such as the FTSE Canada Long Term Bond Index falling by 6.8% over the same period.
-Canadian corporate bonds fared better as spreads over government bonds narrowed, resulting in a return of -0.9%.
-The Bank of Canada's announcement to reduce quantitative easing triggered a jump in short-term yields resulting in the FTSE Canadian Short-Term Bond Index falling 1.0% for the year.
+With the unprecedented speed and amount of central bank rate hikes implemented throughout the year, fixed income investors experienced some of the worst annual losses in decades.
+In this environment, the broad Canadian bond market (the FTSE Canada Universe Bond Index) declined by -10.4%, with longer dated maturities such as the FTSE Canada Long-Term Bond Index falling by a staggering -19.1% over the same period.
+Canadian corporate bonds fared slightly better as spreads over government bonds narrowed, resulting in a return of -9.9%.
+Investors of historically more conservative short-term bonds faced losses as well, for the FTSE Canadian Short-Term Bond Index fell by -4.2% over the year.
+Cash was a rare exception to the price declines as the FTSE 91 Day Treasury Index generated a positive return of 1.2% over the period.